nachocaru/xaprb.com/content/blog/2006-05-12-why-multi-table-cross-database-deletes-fail-in-mysql.md

 description:
   - Explains how to avoid problems with multi-table cross-database deletes in MySQL.
 ---
 Sometimes multi-table deletes fail in MySQL with a message about an unknown table.
-In this article I&#8217;ll explain the exact combination of circumstances that cause it to happen.
+In this article I'll explain the exact combination of circumstances that cause it to happen.

 First, the symptoms: